-PSY 2301 - Educational Psychology
+PSY 2301 - Educational Psychology 3 Credit hours

 Examines major theories of human development and learning, motivation, instructional strategies, assessment, and similarities and differences in learners are examined.
 The role of factors in the student's environment that influence student's learning and development are considered.
 Research literature will serve as the foundation for course exploration.
+Transfer: TAG, TM.